 Section 2.01 Membership.

 The Section may recognize as an Associate Member any person who is not authorized to practice law in the State of Alabama, but who is a law student or L.L.M. student attending a law school in this State and who has registered as a law student with the Alabama State Bar under Rule I.A. of the Rules Governing Admission to the Alabama State Bar.
-Any person interested in attaining Associate Membership shall be considered for membership after submitting a letter of interest to the Secretary of the Section.
-The Council shall consider the letter of interest at the next meeting after receipt thereof.
+Any person interested in attaining Associate Membership shall be considered for membership after submitting a letter of interest or other application form, as promulgated by the Section from time to time, to the Secretary of the Section.
+The Council shall consider the letter of interest or application at the next meeting after receipt thereof.
 The Council, by a majority vote of the members of the Council in attendance at such meeting, may approve or deny the requested Associate Membership.

 Section 2.03 Dues.

-The amount of the dues shall be $15 annually.
 Dues shall be paid to the Alabama State Bar.
-Upon payment of the Section dues for the current year, a qualifying Member shall be enrolled as a Member of the Section.
-Lawyers in their first year of practice after admission to the Bar, and lawyers in their first year of practice as solo or small firm practitioners, shall be exempted from the payment of dues.
-Associate Members shall also be exempted from the payment of dues.
+Upon payment of the Section dues for the current year, if any, a qualifying Member shall be enrolled as a Member of the Section.
+The amount of the dues shall be fixed by the Council from time to time.

 Section 2.04 Revocation of Membership.